-EIGHT OF TEN: Proact, and not React – Tune in the bliss, intuition, and voice from inside.
-Listen to it and take on initiatives that have a deeper meaning for me from inside.
+EIGHT OF TEN: Proact, and not React – Tune in the bliss, intuition, and voice from the inside.
+Listen to it and take on initiatives that have a deeper meaning for me from the inside.

 NINE OF TEN: Gratitude – Count my blessings.
 Be grateful for the positives in life.

 TEN OF TEN: Lose Myself – What do I enjoy doing?
 What gives me moments where I forget about my surroundings and situation?
 Pursue that and go with the natural flow.
 It clarifies my mind and unlocks healing energies.

-I think the ten nuggets are interconnected; anyone of these is opening doors to the others.
+I think the ten nuggets are interconnected; any of these is opening doors to the others.

 Can I hold space where peace, calm, and a nurturing flow emanate from a very relaxed and nurturing core?
 Can I be compassionate and empathetic in my relationships with family, friends, customers, and colleagues?
 Can I channel my creativity to conceive and develop innovative ideas that benefit others?
 Can I be part of, be in harmony with, nature’s collective conscience that includes all things and all living beings?

-It starts with clarifying my mind, being in the present moment to tap into the stillness, spacious awareness, abundance, and love from inside.
-There is no overnight miracle or a magic wand; I try the best I can to stay in the present moment.
+It starts with clarifying my mind, being in the present moment to tap into the stillness, spacious awareness, abundance, and love from the inside.
+There is no overnight miracle or magic wand; I try my best to stay in the present moment.
 It is a journey, a process.